 The enhanced mental energy and focus make this stack ideal for those long days of work or study, when you’re grinding from dawn till dusk.

-This stack is another personal favorite of our, especially for training and productivity.
+This stack is another personal favorite of ours, especially for training and productivity.

-The inclusion of choline upregulates production of acetylcholine, a neurotransmitter that affects memory, learning, cognition, mental processing, as well as muscle contractions.
+The inclusion of choline supports the production of acetylcholine, a neurotransmitter that affects memory, learning, cognition, mental processing, as well as muscle contractions.